schen26/API_Test/README.md

 <br />

 Place the required URL into ResponseTest class to check:

   - response code (200 OK/404 Not Found)
-  - API headers (numbers vary from API to API)
+  - API headers (numbers vary from API to API, 15 for this API)

 <br />

 Place the required URL or JSON file path into GhibliFilmTest class to check:

-  - JSON payload
+  - JSON payload (13 for this API)

 > Need to create new JSON file containing the data in the resource directory if using file path method.